 Problem Possible cause Solution(s) The unit does nothing The electrical supply is off.
 Ensure that the unit is connected and the main switch is on.
 Ensure that the external emergency stop (if fitted) is not depressed.
 Ensure that the fuse group to which the unit is connected is switched on.
 Installer: reset the circuit breaker in the cabinet.
 The power supply to the unit is defective.
 Installer: check the internal fuses.
 Installer: replace the power supply.
 An internal circuit is defective.
-Installer: determine which circuit is defective and replace it. , , , The pump switch is off.
+Installer: determine which circuit is defective and replace it.
+The pump switch is off.
 Ensure that the pump switch is set to automatic. does not start The motor protection has been triggered.
 Installer: reset the motor protection in the cabinet An alarm has been activated.
-Check which alarm is involved and take action accordingly. pump motor.
+Check which alarm is involved and take action accordingly.
+There is a defect in the circuit that controls the pump motor.
 Installer: determine what is defective and replace the defective components.
 The system pump runs dry.
 The low level switch in the mixing tank is defective.
 Installer: check the low level switch and replace if necessary.
 In addition, check that the pump has not been damaged by running dry.
 Supply water is not entering the mixing tank.
 There is no supply water.
 Installer: check the supply pump (if fitted).
 Installer: check the supply valve (if fitted).
 Ensure that the filter in the supply line is clean.
 The control float is defective.
 Installer: check if water is flowing to the control float via the control line.
 Replace the control float if necessary.
 The filling valve is defective.
 Installer: replace the filling valve.
 The mixing tank The control float is not correctly adjusted.
 Installer: readjust the control float. overflows.
 The control line (of the control float) is leaking.
 Installer: replace the control line.
 The filling valve is leaking or is defective.
-Installer: replace the filling valve. is not functioning correctly.
+Installer: replace the filling valve.
+The non-return valve in the main irrigation line is not functioning correctly.
 Installer: clean the non-return valve.
-Replace the valve if this does not resolve the problem.
-While preparing irrigation water the manometer on the pipe-work to the The discharge valve is open or there is a (major) leak in the distribution system.
-Installer: check the distribution system for leaks, and repair them if necessary. venturis indicates a pressure that is The system pump is turning in the wrong direction.
+Replace the valve if this does not resolve the problem. manometer on the pipe-work to the venturis indicates Installer: check the distribution system for leaks, and repair them if necessary.
+The system pump is turning in the wrong direction.
 Installer: swap 2 phases of the mains power supply (disconnect electrical power first!) too low.
 There is air is the system pump.
 Bleed the system pump (refer to the documentation for the pump concerned).
 The dirt filter on the unit is blocked.
 Clean the dirt filter.